glogiotatidis/babis/README.rst

      :alt: Updates

 Decorator that pings URLs before and after executing the wrapped obj.

-* Free software: GNU General Public License v3
+Useful to monitor cron jobs with services like `Dead Man's Snitch`_ or `HealthChecks.io`_.

 Features
 --------